posted March 03, 2016

-I would choose a bone in, marbled rib eye, medium rare over pretty much any other steak available.
+When purchasing the right rib eye steak, I recommend purchasing a bone in, marbled rib eye, medium rare over pretty much any other steak available.
 The texture, flavor, and overall appearance of digging in to a massive hunk of a glistening grilled rib eye steak is so dang appealing to me.
-I’m here to give you the steps to master this particular cut of meat, so let’s get started!

-Once your rib eye steaks have slowly risen in temperature, it is time to finish the cooking process to lock in all of those delicious juices and add a crust to the exterior of the rib eye steaks.
-You can sear your steaks using several methods, a preheated grill on high heat, a screaming hot cast iron pan with some butter, or even broiling under the flames in your oven.
+- Sear.
+Once your rib eye steaks have slowly risen in temperature, it is time to lock in all of those delicious juices and add a crust to the exterior of the rib eye steaks.
+You can sear your steaks using several methods, 1) a grill preheated to high heat, 2) a screaming hot cast iron skillet with some butter, or even 3) broiling under the flames in your oven.
 The most important thing is to have your temperature for this step incredibly high.
 Your steaks will be nearly done cooking, so you don’t want to overcook them during this step, just add the sear to the exterior.

 Internal Temperature for Rib Eye Steaks